WNEX-TV: History

 In 1952, the Federal Communications Commission (FCC) lifted its freeze on new television stations.
-That opened the door for television to come to Macon, which was allocated three channels: one VHF and two UHF, one of which would be reserved for educational broadcasting.
+That opened the door for television to come to Macon, which was allocated three channels: one very high frequency (VHF) and two ultra high frequency (UHF), one of which would be reserved for educational broadcasting.
 Radio station WMAZ (940 AM) had filed for a station on VHF before the freeze was enacted, and after the freeze, the Middle Georgia Broadcasting Company, which owned WBML (1240 AM), applied for the commercial UHF channel, 47.
 In August, it combined efforts with WNEX (1400 AM) to form the Macon Television Company, a joint venture of WBML and WNEX formed to own and operate the proposed television station.

 While there were no competing applicants, concern did come about that the two stations directly owning 50 percent might violate FCC rules.
 As a result, a third shareholder without broadcasting experience, Macon businessman W. A. Fickling, was brought in to own 10 percent and serve as a "buffer" between the radio stations, each owning 45 percent.
 Once this modification was made, the FCC granted a construction permit to the Macon Television Company on February 12, 1953.
 The television station would be operated separately from either radio outlet and would also maintain separate facilities on Pio Nono Avenue, on which construction began in March; also at that time, the call sign WETV was assigned.

 Nearly a month after starting test transmissions on July 25, WETV made its on-air debut on August 21, 1953, bringing television to Macon for the first time and becoming Georgia's first TV station on the UHF band.
 Network programs arrived via separate coaxial cables—ABC from Jacksonville, Florida, and NBC from Atlanta; WNEX and WBML, respectively, were the city's radio affiliates for ABC and NBC.
 The station was also equipped with one camera for local programs and promised 20 local shows a week.
 CBS and the DuMont Television Network arrived in town when WMAZ-TV went on the air on September 27.
 While WMAZ had superior facilities to WETV, including two cameras, the station still held its own in producing local programs, including a show along the lines of Name That Tune.
 On one occasion, it moved its lone camera out of the studio to film the moon: Bob Saggese, a station employee, later recalled to The Macon News that "we thought we were really something".